 |“||A warlock's house is built of bones and lies.||”|

-Husbands and wives retain their possessions after marriage, however there is a marriage custom on the day of the wedding.
+Qartheen husbands and wives retain their possessions after marriage, but there is a marriage custom on the day of the wedding.
 A groom may ask for any one item from his bride’s possessions and the bride may ask for any one item of the groom’s possessions.
 Whatever is asked by either cannot be refused and is considered to now belong to the other.
 This is seen as a gift of devotion by the bride and groom to each other.

 A Game of Thrones

 A Clash of Kings

-Three representatives of Qarth - Pyat Pree, Xaro Xhoan Daxos and Quaithe - accompany Jhogo back to Vaes Tolorro after he is sent by Daenerys Targaryen to discover what lies near the abandoned city.
+Three representatives of Qarth—Pyat Pree, Xaro Xhoan Daxos and Quaithe—accompany Jhogo back to Vaes Tolorro after he is sent by Daenerys Targaryen to discover what lies near the abandoned city.
 The emissaries escort Daenerys and her khalasar to Qarth.
-On entering Qarth, Daenerys thinks the magnificence of the city cannot be denied.
-Her three young dragons are a marvel in the ancient city.
+A column of camelry emerge from the city as Daenerys’s honour guards upon her arrival.

 Xaro Xhoan Daxos, a member of the Thirteen, offers her the hospitality of his palace while she and her khalasar are in Qarth which she accepts.
 Under his guidance Daenerys seeks an audience with the Pureborn to plea with them in the Hall of a Thousand Thrones for their fleet of galleys, or part of it and some of their soldiers.
 The Pureborn refuse her, however.

 As the rumor of living dragons spreads through the east seekers come to learn if the tale is true.
 Xaro sees to it that the great and the humble alike offer some token to Daenerys, the Mother of Dragons.
 The trickle he starts soon swells to a flood.

 - Trader captains bring lace from Myr, chests of saffron from Yi Ti, amber and dragonglass out of Asshai.

 - Merchants offer bags of coin, silversmiths rings and chains.

 - Pipers pipe for her, tumblers tumble, and jugglers juggle, while dyers drape her in colors she did not know exist.

 - A pair of Jogos Nhai present her with one of their striped zorses, black and white and fierce.